Top 10 Restaurant Replacement Concepts for Disney World’s BoardWalk

 Since the attraction itself is unlikely, I think it’d be cool to see the Museum of the Weird concept come to life as a counterpart to Trader Sam’s.
 Make it interconnected with S.E.A. and Trader Sam’s, but a standalone thing featuring its own props and gags.
 (Some of which, again, could come from or be inspired by Adventurers Club.)

 The location here makes sense since BoardWalk is accessible and a freakshow kinda thing is fitting for the Coney Island-inspired resort.
 Since Trader Sam’s is a massive success, it stands to reason that this would be, too.
-The overflow could benefit Jellyrolls and Atlantic Dance Hall.
+The overflow could benefit Atlantic Dance Hall.
 Relieving some of the pressure on Trader Sam’s, especially as a new tower is added at the Poly, would also be beneficial.

 BoardWalk Burgers – Walt Disney World had the right idea with D-Luxe Burger, but it’s long trek to Disney Springs just for burgers and once you’re there, there’s the temptation to get cookies and a full meal at one of the many, more inventive spots.
 I guess the same could be said for BoardWalk (but swap out cookies for cake), but I also feel like a second outpost of D-Luxe Burger (maybe call it B-Walk Burger…it has a certain understated stupidity to it) would work really well.